DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 * Students *without* a SoAD Lab Sticker must come into the lab to sign a waiver before gaining access to any NYIT SoAD Labs.

-### Timeline
-* Allow 3-5 days for your submission to be processed and printed; 5-7 days during busy periods.

-* Students will be notified when their 3D print is finished and ready for pick-up.

-### Payment

-* Students will be charged $0.07 per gram of the 3D print before the print is started.
-  * 3D prints will not be started on a printer until payment is made.

-### Print Failures

-3D printing is a fail-prone process.
-Prints fail regularly due to *machine* and *design* error.

-* 3D prints that fail due to *machine errors* will be reprinted with no charge to the student.

-* 3D prints that fail due to *design errors* will not be reprinted and the student will not be refunded for the material used.
-Students who want to reprint failed files must make necessary edits to the 3D model and resubmit to the Job Queue.

  ### 3D Model Requirements